 Every unaccompanied child who applies for asylum or is otherwise detected on the territory or at the border has to be referred to the Guardianship service at the Ministry of Justice.
 The so-called Programme Law of 24 December 2002 has established the service and procedures to be followed in such a case.

-Once identified as being a child, a guardian will be assigned to assist the child.
+Once identified as a child, a guardian will be assigned to the child applicant.
 The guardian represents his or her pupil in legal acts and has the responsibility to ensure that all necessary steps are taken during the unaccompanied child’s stay in Belgium.
 The guardian has to arrange for the child’s accommodation and ensure that the child receives the necessary medical and psychological care, attends school etc. The guardian has to see onto the child’s asylum or other residence procedures, represent and assist the child in these and other legal procedures and if necessary find a lawyer.
-It is now legally possible to cumulate the specific procedures intended at finding a durable solution for unaccompanied children (family reunification, return or right to reside in Belgium) with the asylum procedure, while – prior to 2015 – one had to choose between the two or conduct them consecutively.
-In practice the Immigration Office often postpones the specific procedure while awaiting the results of the asylum procedure.
+It is legally possible to cumulate the specific procedures intended at finding a durable solution for unaccompanied children (family reunification, return or right to reside in Belgium) with the asylum procedure.
+In practice, the Immigration Office often postpones the specific procedure while awaiting the results of the asylum procedure.

 The guardian also has to help in tracing the parents or legal guardians.
 If that has not been done yet, the guardian can also introduce an asylum application for his or her pupil.
 It should be noted, however, that a pending asylum procedure in practice could cause other procedures for finding a durable solution to be temporary suspended until a final decision is taken on the asylum application, since in that case Belgian authorities are not allowed to contact the authorities of the country of origin to assess whether return or family reunification is possible.